T4Man/tcp_server/timforman/README.md

 Enter 'gulp lint' for linting only.

 Enter 'gulp mochaTest' for mocha test only.

+Enter 'gulp watch' to monitor file changes and run the linter when a file change is detected.